 And because this trait is often praised, especially in women and caregivers, many hyper-empathic individuals don’t recognize that they’re overextending themselves until they’re completely depleted.

-How to Support Yourself If You Have Hyper Empathy
+How to Support Yourself

 If you recognize yourself in these patterns, know this: You are not broken.
 You are deeply feeling and capable of beautiful connection.
 But your empathy needs care, boundaries, and protection.